open-cloud/open-cloud.github.io.old/2_developer.md

 targeted at different user communities and usage scenarios.
-These views are similar to scripts -- small programs that leverage the underlying set of commands to create a new function for a particular purpose, where in OpenCloud’s case, the "underlying set of commands" corresponds to operations on XOS’s data model.
+These views are similar to scripts -- small programs that leverage the underlying set of commands to create a new function for a particular purpose, where in OpenCloud's case, the "underlying set of commands" corresponds to operations on XOS's data model.
 The data model includes both core objects (e.g., Users, Slices, Slivers, Roles, Sites, Deployments, Services) and objects that represent various services (e.g., Syndicate Volumes, HPC OriginServers, RequestRouter